 Increasing our base of large employer customers is an important source of revenue growth for us.
-We actively pursue new employer customers in the U.S. market, and we have increased the number of large employer customers utilizing our solutions from 141 as of December 31, 2010 to 833 as of December 31, 2016, a 34.5% compound annual growth rate.
-We believe that our continued innovation and new solutions, enhanced mobile offerings, and more robust data analytics capabilities will help us attract additional large employer customers and increase our revenue from existing customers.
+We actively pursue new employer customers in the U.S. market, and we have increased the number of large employer customers utilizing our solutions from 141 as of December 31, 2010 to 915 as of December 31, 2017, a 30.6% compound annual growth rate.
+We believe that our continued innovation and new solutions, such as online benefits marketplaces, also known as private exchanges, account services, enhanced mobile offerings, and more robust data analytics capabilities will help us attract additional large employer customers and increase our revenue from existing customers.

-We believe that there is a substantial market for our services, and we have been investing in growth over the past five years.
-In particular, we have continued to invest in technology and services to better serve our employer customers, which we believe are an important source of growth for our business.
+We believe that there is a substantial market for our services, and we have been investing in growth over the past six years.
+In particular, we have continued to invest in technology and services to better serve our larger employer customers, which we believe are an important source of growth for our business.
 We have also substantially increased our marketing and sales efforts and expect those increased efforts to continue.
-As we have invested in growth, we have had operating losses in each of the last six years, and expect our operating losses to continue for at least the next year.
-Due to the nature of our customer relationships, which have been very stable with relatively few customer losses over the past years, and the subscription nature of our financial model, we believe that our current investment in growth should lead to substantially increased revenue, which will allow us to achieve profitability in the relatively near future.
+As we have invested in growth, we have had operating losses in each of the last seven years, and expect our operating losses to continue for at least the next year.
+Due to the nature of our customer relationships, which have been stable in spite of some customer losses over the past years, and the subscription nature of our financial model, we believe that our current investment in growth should lead to substantially increased revenue, which will allow us to achieve profitability in the relatively near future.
 Of course, our ability to achieve profitability will continue to be subject to many factors beyond our control.